Last updated: April 16, 2026

 Log AI adds additional attributes to your log records that you can filter by:

-- Severity was inferred: Filter to see only log records where the severity was determined by Log AI rather than present in the original data.
+- Inferred Severity.
+Filter to see only log records where the severity was determined by Log AI rather than present in the original data.

-- Message or attributes were inferred: Filter to see records where Log AI extracted structured data from the log body.
+- Inferred Messages and Attributes.
+Filter to see records where Log AI extracted structured data from the log body.

 These are available as filter options in the Log Explorer.